Classical Greece Santorini Chania tour off the tourist road 17 days

 DAY 17: ATHENS – AIRPORT

-According to your departure time, you will be transferred to the airport for your flight back home.
+This is the last day of the Classical Greece Santorini Chania private tour and if you have an afternoon flight you can take a last look at Athens and according to your departure time, you will be transferred to the airport for your flight back home.

 The ideal size of the group: 4 to 8 persons

-Official English speaking guide only on the Athens city tour
+Official English-speaking guide only on the Athens city tour

 The price per person will be calculated according to the number of persons participating